 Skip to content

-httpx2 integration
+httpx2

 The interlock-cb[httpx2] extra wraps an httpx2 transport so a circuit breaker is applied per host transparently — no decorators or call wrappers in your request code.